 How to Make Beef Kushiyaki

-So, what is your idea of a good recipe?
+What is your idea of a good recipe?
 My favorites are easy, quick and taste phenomenal!
-Beef Kushiyaki, a delectable Japanese dinner course, definitely fits the bill here.
+Beef Kushiyaki, a delectable Japanese dinner course, definitely fits the bill.
+You will spend more time letting this marinate than mixing the ingredients or cooking it!

 This dish doesn't last long in my home and it has turned into the #1 choice for everyone when I create the weekly menu.
 You can't beat that!